Compare and Recycle

 The new year will be marked by a wave of development platforms with built-in AI, where multiple agents collaborate to make your phone faster and smarter.
 But the shift towards AI-powered phones comes with concerns around data privacy.
 Confidential computing, which protects data while it's being processed, will need to be embedded into phones to mitigate these concerns.

-Whether looking to upgrade to an-powered device or a more traditional phone, don’t forget to trade in your old phone and put some cash back in your pocket.
+Whether looking to upgrade to an AI-powered device or a more traditional phone, don’t forget to trade in your old phone and put some cash back in your pocket.
 It also goes a long way towards keeping the circular economy going.

 sneha kashyap author profile photo